Former Audi chief on trial in VW diesel emissions scandal

 Former development executive Wolfgang Hatz and two other engineers are charged with developing 3.0 liter diesel engines for Audi, Volkswagen and Porsche that used the illegal software.
 Stadler is not charged with involvement in developing the engines, but rather with permitting the vehicles to be sold despite knowing about the deception at the latest in September 2015.
 The case involves 250,700 Audi vehicles, 71,600 Volkswagen vehicles, and 112,100 Porsche vehicles mostly sold on the U.S. and European markets.

 The opening session was to be taken up by the prosecution reading the 90-page indictment.
-The defendants face up to 10 years in prison if convicted.
+The defendants face a minimum of six months and a maximum of 10 years in prison if convicted.

 Volkswagen’s former CEO, Martin Winterkorn, also faces two separate criminal proceedings in Germany in connection with the scandal.
 Trial dates have not been set.
 He has also been charged by U.S. authorities but cannot be extradited.
 Two Volkswagen executives went to prison in the U.S.